panda

 Coffee Break Chinese

 The idea behind Coffee Break Chinese is that you can improve your Mandarin in about the time it would take you to relax and have a cup of coffee.
 Your hosts Crystal and Mark have a conversation about different Chinese language topics, and Crystal (a native Mandarin speaker) offers Mark gentle corrections and answers his questions about the language.
-It’s like you’re learning Mandarin from a friend.
+Each lesson includes a transcript and lesson guide, which I found very helpful since I’m a visual learner.
+You can try out the first few lessons for free to see if Coffee Break Chinese is a good choice for you.

 Talk Chineasy